Holonist/HoloForm/readme.md

 ### When using the form builder for Eloquent models:
 - your model must use the `mysql` driver
 - your model must be an `Eloquent` model
-- the user which reads your model tables also needs read access to the `information_schema` database
+- the SQL user which reads your model tables also needs read access to the `information_schema` database

 ## Examples
 ### HoloForm